-Administrative Prerogative- Questions and Answers:
+Eligible Households that Have Not Applied- Questions and Answers:

 1. Can a student be approved for free or reduced price meals without an application from the parent or guardian?

 Yes.
 Under special circumstances, a school official may use administrative prerogative and fill out an application for a student whom they have reason to believe would be eligible if the household were to apply.
 However, the school must first attempt to obtain an application from the household.
 This prerogative should not be indiscriminately used to claim ineligible students for free meals or to generate aid for other federal programs.